gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - How would a user verify that they got the signature/annotation correct in a unit test?

 > Later story.

-- What are the rules for valid model element names?

-> UNANSWERED.

 - Do we support generic types? including wildcard, covariant and contravariant types?